AminAbd/LangGraph/README.md

 **Usage**: Open `Breakpoints.ipynb` to learn how to implement human-in-the-loop approval workflows using breakpoints.

+## 15. Editing State and Human Feedback

+A demonstration of **editing graph state** and **inserting human feedback** during breakpoint interruptions.
+Builds on breakpoints to show how to directly modify graph state after an interruption using `graph.update_state()`.
+Demonstrates how state updates respect reducers - when updating the `messages` key, the `add_messages` reducer automatically appends new messages to the existing message list, allowing you to insert human feedback or corrections into the conversation flow.
+Shows how to modify state before resuming execution (e.g., correcting user input, adding clarification messages, or changing agent instructions), and how the graph continues execution with the modified state.
+Also demonstrates creating a dedicated **`human_feedback` node** as a placeholder within the graph structure that can be interrupted before execution, enabling human feedback to be integrated directly into the graph workflow.
+This pattern allows feedback to be collected at specific points in the execution cycle (e.g., after tool execution, before assistant response).
+This enables powerful **human-in-the-loop editing workflows** where users can not only approve actions but also actively modify the conversation state, correct errors, provide additional context, or redirect the agent's behavior before it continues execution.
+Essential for interactive debugging, user correction scenarios, and adaptive agent workflows.

+**Usage**: Open `Editing_State_and_Human_Feedback.ipynb` to learn how to edit graph state and insert human feedback during breakpoint interruptions.

 ## Setup

 1. Create a `.env` file with your API keys: